Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 Note we define both explicit non-default constructor methods, and we associate fields with keywords, so they can be named when allocating an object.
 Using keywords requires a default constructor, and since having non-default constructors suppresses the implicit default constructor we have to explicitly define it.
 Using both styles of constructors is rather redundant, though.

-Kawa doesn't directly support marking a method as synchronized
+Kawa doesn't directly support marking a method as synchronized,

-but you can get the same effect using a synchronized
+but you can get the same effect using a synchronized expression:

 (define-simple-class <Bar> () ;; non-static method ((foo) :: void (synchronized (this) (synchronized-block))) ;; static method ((baz) allocation: 'static :: void (synchronized <Bar> (synchronized-block))))